pythonindia/inpycon-blog/README.md

 The contents should be visible at [http://localhost:8000/blog/](http://localhost:8000/blog/)

+## Want to Contribute?

+Thank you for your you interest in contributing to PyCon India blog site, please read our [Contribution Guidelines](CONTRIBUTING.md) to get started.
+Submit an issue in the Issues section for reporting/fixing bugs and to request new features.

 ## New Blog

 To create a new blog or page create a file in contents like `touch blog/my-new-blog.rst`.